Franklin D. Lopez

 After the failures in the cases against former Governor Anibal Acevedo Vila and former Sen. Hector Martinez, Federal Prosecutor the U.S. Justice Department, again because of lack of financial resources, has taken a stance to focus more on the sardines and sharks go unpunished for corruption.
 The problem with this judicial public policy is that the people have been losing faith in their elected officials, the government in general and even justice.

 There are dozens of cases that have been referred to federal authorities here and in Washington, DC that have been placed in a file of total oblivion.
-Cases like that of a Mayor who used proxies to acquire property and businesses, with money received from extortion and money laundering.
-On this, there is even a story of a Metropolitan mayor who transferred more than $ 2 million dollars worth of property to a public employees who acted as his front.
-The employee died and the Mayor went to reclaim the employee’s widow to return othe property and businesses and she replied, “please … sue me.”
+Cases like that of a metropolitan municipality Mayor, who used proxies or surrogates to acquire property and businesses, with money received from extortion and money laundering.
+On this, there is even a story of a Metropolitan mayor who transferred more than $ 2 million dollars worth of property to public employees who acted as his front.
+The employee died and the Mayor went to reclaim the employee’s widow to return the property and businesses and she replied, “please … sue me.”
 The mayor could not for obvious reasons.

 Creatures of corruption and monumental public debt are well known.
-Transactions like these were not investigated and or were partially and guess who were prosecuted?
+Transactions like these were not investigated and or were partially and guess who was prosecuted?
 The sardines.
 Let’s see:

 1- The Sale of Puerto Rico International Telephone Company to Telefónica of Spain.